kanidm/kanidm/kanidm_book/src/security_hardening.md

 prescribe an exact configuration that may secure your system.
 This is why we only present possible risks.

-### Should be readonly to running uid
+### Should be readonly to running UID

-TODO is the running UID the kanidm daemon?

-Files such as configurations should be read-only to this UID/GID.
+Files, such as configuration files, should be read-only to the UID of the Kanidm daemon.
 If an attacker is able to gain code execution, they are then unable to modify the configuration to write, or to over-write files in other locations, or to tamper with the systems configuration.